MallocArray/airgradient_esphome/packages.md

 Also enables On/Off toggle, brightness, and LED fade out

+## sensor_nowcast_aqi.yaml

+Configures sensors for AQI and NowCast values and Category directly on the device.

+Submitted by GitHub user @Ex-Nerd

 ## sensor_bme680.yaml

 Configures sensors from BME 680 chip to supply temperature, humidity, pressure, IAQ, CO2 equivalent, and Breath VOC.